da Silva leads Colorado against Oregon State after 23-point game

 Colorado Buffaloes (12-10, 4-7 Pac-12) at Oregon State Beavers (8-13, 2-8 Pac-12)

-The Buffaloes are 4-7 in conference matchups.
-Colorado is fourth in the Pac-12 with 24.4 defensive rebounds per game led by da Silva averaging 3.9.
+The Beavers have gone 7-4 at home.
+Oregon State ranks fifth in the Pac-12 shooting 33.3% from downtown, led by Michael Rataj shooting 48.3% from 3-point range.

+The Buffaloes have gone 4-7 against Pac-12 opponents.
+Colorado averages 13.6 turnovers per game and is 5-4 when committing fewer turnovers than opponents.

-TOP PERFORMERS: Jordan Pope is scoring 12.3 points per game with 2.8 rebounds and 2.6 assists for the Beavers.
-Glenn Taylor Jr. is averaging 11.1 points over the last 10 games for Oregon State.
+TOP PERFORMERS: Jordan Pope is shooting 37.5% from beyond the arc with 1.7 made 3-pointers per game for the Beavers, while averaging 12.3 points.
+Glenn Taylor Jr. is shooting 45.0% and averaging 11.1 points over the past 10 games for Oregon State.

-J’Vonne Hadley is averaging 8.2 points and 6.1 rebounds for the Buffaloes. da Silva is averaging 16.5 points over the last 10 games for Colorado.
+KJ Simpson is averaging 16.9 points and 3.8 assists for the Buffaloes. da Silva is averaging 16.5 points over the last 10 games for Colorado.

 LAST 10 GAMES: Beavers: 3-7, averaging 59.3 points, 27.0 rebounds, 9.2 assists, 5.7 steals and 2.3 blocks per game while shooting 40.8% from the field.
 Their opponents have averaged 66.4 points per game.